|

 commanding figure of Kor.
 Bri laughed out loud because Kor still

-wore face paint; his bow and arrows, and sandals.
-It seemed like
+wore face paint; had his trusty quiver of arrows, and organic

-15. Kor was not grinning; his face was made of stone.
+was made of stone.
 Bri

 41.